-Gallia Citizens for Prevention and Recovery (CPR) is a group of volunteers as well as community partners comprised of health-care providers, counseling services, drug counseling agencies, law enforcement, the court systems, local businesses, youth groups, and faith-based groups and churches, who are working together to promote healthy and wholesome paths of thinking and living life as well as restoration and healing for those who have been wounded by negative and destructive messages, attitudes and choices.
+Gallia County Healing, Outreach, Prevention and Education (HOPE) is a group of volunteers as well as community partners comprised of health-care providers, counseling services, drug counseling agencies, law enforcement, the court systems, local businesses, youth groups, and faith-based groups and churches, who are working together to promote healthy and wholesome paths of thinking and living life as well as restoration and healing for those who have been wounded by negative and destructive messages, attitudes and choices.

 There is a growing movement across the country in which communities are both recognizing the need to aggressively combat drug-abuse and addiction and mobilizing themselves in coordinated efforts to take their communities back from addiction’s grip.

 Research shows us that communities that challenge and facilitate their members, empowering them with training, success models and opportunities, have a decidedly lower level of addiction and drug abuse problems than do communities that do not.

 The mission of Gallia County Healing, Outreach, Prevention and Education (HOPE) is to be Gallia County’s first response to substance abuse, treatment, and recovery.

 The vision of Gallia County Healing, Outreach, Prevention and Education (HOPE) is that we have a community free from the threat of drug abuse and addiction.

 One of the most effective ways to approach a problem is to talk about it.
 Our goal is to provide an area for you to do so.
 Join us for our monthly meetings that are held on the second Monday of each month at Holzer French 500 Room at 12 p.m. noon.
 Lunch is provided.